flutter/website/src/docs/release/breaking-changes/bottom-navigation-title-to-label.md

 ## Summary

-{% comment %}
-A one-line summary that should give context as to what changed so that someone can find it when browsing through an index of breaking changes, ideally using keywords from the symptoms you would see if you had not yet migrated (i.e. when you get broken).
-{% endcomment %}

 `BottomNavigationBarItem.title` gives a deprecation warning, or no longer exists when referenced in code.

 ## Context

-{% comment %}
-High-level description of what API changed and why.
-Should be clear enough to be understandable to someone who has no context about this breaking change, such as someone who doesn't know the underlying API.
-This section should also answer the question
-"what is the problem that led to considering making a breaking change?"
-{% endcomment %}

 `BottomNavigationBarItem`s `title` parameter was deprecated in favor of `label`.
 This change was necessary to improve the user experience of `BottomNavigationBar`s when the text scale factor is